asimiyu-musa/Enterprise-Data-Governance-GDPR-NDPA-Compliance-Framework/README.md

 This layer handles data acquisition with an emphasis on security and efficiency:
 - **Extraction**: Pull data from sources via APIs, file transfers, or direct database connections.
 - **Validation**: Initial checks for format compliance and basic integrity.
-- **Standardization**: Normalize data schemas to align with enterprise standards.
+- **Standardisation**: Normalise data schemas to align with enterprise standards.
 - **Secure Transport**: Employ encryption (e.g., TLS) and secure protocols.

 Recommended technologies include ETL/ELT tools like Apache NiFi or Talend for batch and real-time processing.